flutter/website/src/content/tools/devtools/android-studio.md

 Open the **Find Action...** dialog
 (on macOS, press <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>A</kbd>),
 and search for the **Open DevTools** action.
-When you select that action,
-DevTools is installed (if it isn't already), the DevTools server launches, and a browser instance opens pointing to the DevTools app.
+When you select that action, the DevTools server launches and a browser instance opens pointing to the DevTools app.

 When opened with an IntelliJ action, DevTools is not connected to a Flutter app.
 You'll need to provide a service protocol port